quicwg/multipath/draft-ietf-quic-multipath.md

 Path Status sequence number equal to or higher than the Path Status sequence number of the incoming frame.

-PATH_STATUS frames SHOULD be acknowledged.
-If a packet containing a PATH_STATUS frame is considered lost, the peer should only repeat it if it was the last status sent for that path -- as indicated by the sequence number.
+PATH_STATUS frames are ack-eliciting.
+If a packet containing a PATH_STATUS frame is considered lost, the peer SHOULD resend the frame only if it contains the last status sent for that path -- as indicated by the sequence number.

 # Error Codes {#error-codes}